 Montserrat Hotels and Resorts

 The accommodations on Montserrat are quite limited.
-Currently only one hotel is open, the Tropical Mansion Suites.
-It’s close to both the airport and Little Bay Beach and it has a pool.
+The Tropical Mansion Suites is close to both the airport and Little Bay Beach and it has a pool.
 Olvesrton House belongs to Beatles producer George Martin.
 Otherwise, a great option is to rent a villa.
 Montserrat has a large number of reasonably priced rental properties available.
-Most include maid service and amenities such as swimming pools, washer/driers, wet bars and cable TVs.
+Most include maid service and amenities such as swimming pools, washer/dryers, wet bars and cable TVs.

 Montserrat Restaurants and Cuisine